What do you want to know?

 What nutrients does Pear provide for babies?

-Pear provides nutrients like fibre, vitamin C that support babies' growth and development.
+Pear provides nutrients like fibre, vitamin C, iron that support babies' growth and development.

 How long can I store Pear for babies?